elerch/blog/content/posts/2016-02-01/git-push-static-site-deployment.md

 One thing I'd really like to do in the lambda function is pull out the tight integration between the themes and the lambda function itself.
 However, since I don't normally [change my theme](https://github.com/elerch/gindoro), this will wait for another day.
+It would also be nice to extract the actual build steps (extract archive/run hugo on extracted archive/ copy themes/copy output to S3) so that the lambda function can be used for a wider array of [DevOps] scenarios.

 [New Blog]: https://emil.lerch.org/new-blog/
 [S3]: http://aws.amazon.com/s3/